Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - DaaS

 **Explanation:**
-"PaaS" is incorrect; requires application code deployment.
+PaaS is incorrect; requires application code deployment.
-"IaaS" is incorrect; requires deploying and managing applications.
+IaaS is incorrect; requires deploying and managing applications.
-"SaaS" is correct.
+SaaS is correct.
 SaaS provides fully managed applications, so you don’t need developers.
-"DaaS" is incorrect; virtual desktops do not replace application development costs.
+DaaS is incorrect; virtual desktops do not replace application development costs.

 ---